 Favorite moments at Carthage

-“Oh, there are so many that I’m having a hard time picking.
-I’d have to say some of my favorite moments come from spending time with my friends in the clubs I’m in.
+“Some of my favorite moments come from spending time with my friends in the clubs I’m in.
 After Swing Club, a group of us would always go to the Student Union and talk.”

 Biggest surprise so far?